formkit/docs-content/api-reference/formkit-core.md

 ### FormKitContext

-The interface of the a FormKit node's context object.
+The interface of a FormKit node's context object.
 A FormKit node is a proxy of this object.

 ```typescript
 export interface FormKitContext {